austinl1905/sep11-freedom-project/tool/learning-log.md

 In the meantime I want to learn how to make GUIs with CSS and JS.
 No bootstrap because its just so easy to tell when a website uses it

 Also preparing for my beyond mvp wwhich involves more three js features

+4/14/24

+uh yeah added a temporary gui that shwovcases some of the atoms you can actually see it on the github pages

+wave mechanical model still a WIP as its gonna be a real pain to do so I've been focusing on some other features like raycasting code optimizations etc